w3f/polkadot-wiki/docs/general/constants-variables.md

 #### Minimum Bond to Participate in Staking

 The minimum bond to nominate on Kusama is <RPC network="kusama" path="query.staking.minNominatorBond" defaultValue={100000000000} filter="humanReadable"/> while the minimum amount to join a pool is <RPC network="kusama" path="query.nominationPools.minJoinBond" defaultValue={1667000000} filter="humanReadable"/>.

+#### Minimum Crowdloan contribution

+The minimum amount to participate to a crowdloan is <RPC network="kusama" path="consts.crowdloan.minContribution" defaultValue={100000000000} filter="humanReadable"/>.

 #### Period per Slot Auction